ahelmi365/GET-JS-Talk/README.md

   const myOtherObj = Object.create(myObj);
   myOtherObj.b = 2;

-  // Add a property to myObj's prototype myObj.prototype.c = 3;
+  // Add a property to myObj's
+  myObj.c = 3;

   // Call a method on myOtherObj console.log(myOtherObj.a); // Output: 1